logto-io/rfcs/draft/0001-organization.md

 If the request is invalid, the authorization server SHOULD return an error response in the same format as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc6749.html#section-5.2) of OAuth 2.0.

-Note that the authorization server SHOULD return the same error response (error code `invalid_request`) for both invalid organization ID and other issues, such as the user not being a member of the organization, to prevent the client from guessing organization information.
+Note that the authorization server SHOULD return the same error response for both invalid organization ID and other issues, such as the user not being a member of the organization, to prevent the client from guessing organization information.

 ### 6.2.
 Token validation